kinecosystem/kin-sdk-android/README.md

 status will be one of the following 2 options:

 * `AccountStatus.NOT_CREATED` - Account is not created (funded with native asset) on the network.
-* `AccountStatus.ACTIVATED` - Account was created and activated, account can send and receive KIN.
+* `AccountStatus.ACTIVATED` - Account was created, account can send and receive KIN.

 ```java
 Request<Integer> statusRequest = account.getStatus();